denten-books/plain-text/5-chapter.md

 Fundamentally, the various cognitive artifacts of a material self must constitute a protected class of objects, which, unlike most other dead things, participate in the realm of ethics and aesthetics.
-If these structures constitute an intergral part of the mind, as James and others suggest, they must also properly participate in intellectual ideals like "clarity of thought," "free thought," or "critical thinking."
+If these structures constitute an integral part of the mind, as James and others suggest, they must also properly participate in intellectual ideals like "clarity of thought," "free thought," or "critical thinking."

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After